Lesson Plan 1: Phase 1

 - The only necessary materials for students will be their computer, everything will be completed via software or online programs (although if they wish, students may take notes or jot down ideas for their future poems.)

-- Computer for Each student
+- Computer Lab- Computer for Each student

 - Internet Access and Microsoft word or synonymous word-editing program